 These smart templates automatically inherit the colors from Site Wizard.
 You can also manage them from the Central Style Editor and easily change it across the page.

 Another thing which you get is Article Components which can be used to define the dynamic page layouts.
-So if you design a blog post layout, you can add components like Post Title, Post Title, or Featured Image.
+So, if you design a blog post layout, you can add components like Post Title, Post Title, or Featured Image.
 The content will automatically change based on the post displayed on the page.

 Though it is a light version of Thrive Architect, its good enough for editing most of the theme templates.
-It also provide most of the basic elements which you will need to define sections in your templates.
+It also provides most of the basic elements which you will need to define sections in your templates.